WATCH: Film Actor Jennifer Beals Interviewed On 'Chelsea Lately'

 THE ETHNICITY OF AMERICA is changing fast, as people of multi-racial ancestry, such as actor Jennifer Beals, continue to flourish.
 But how will they navigate traditional color lines?
 By Ben Arogundade.

 AESTHETICALLY, SHE HAS much in common with Mariah Carey, Rosario Dawson, Zoe Saldana, Paula Patton and Alicia Keys — other celebrities of mixed ethnicity who could pass for a range of nationalities.
 Actress and former model Jennifer Beals, star of the films Flashdance (1983), Devil In A Blue Dress (1995) and the hit TV show The L-Word (2004), was born on the south side of Chicago, Illinois on December 19, 1963.
-Her parents were from different ethnic and professional backgrounds — her mother, Jeanne Anderson, was a Jewish Irish American schoolteacher, and her father, Alfred Beals, was an African American grocery store owner.
+Her parents were from different ethnic and professional backgrounds — her mother, ex-schoolteacher Jeanne Anderson, is of Irish American ancestry, while her late father, Alfred Beals, was an African American grocery store owner.
 He died when Beals was nine.